 Auto refresh allows you monitor the progress of your experiments.
 It is enabled by default.
 If auto refresh is disabled, enable it.

-To enable auto refresh:
+To enable auto refresh, do the following:

 - Hover over refresh and then check the Auto Refresh checkbox.